MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/da-always-on-vpn-migration/da-always-on-migration-overview.md

     4.  [!INCLUDE [review-the-technology-overview-shortdesc-include](../includes/review-the-technology-overview-shortdesc-include.md)]

-2.  **Deploy a side-by-side VPN infrastructure, create and publish certificates and configuration to the clients.**  After you have determined your migration phases and the features you want to include in your deployment, you deploy the Always On VPN infrastructure side-by-side with the existing DirectAccess infrastructure.
-In this step, you also create and publish the required certificates.
-When the clients have received the certificates, deploy the VPN_Profile.ps1 configuration script.
+2.  **Deploy a side-by-side VPN infrastructure.** After you have determined your migration phases and the features you want to include in your deployment, you will deploy the VPN infrastructure side by side with the existing DirectAccess infrastructure.

+3.  **Deploy certificates and configuration to the clients.**  Once the VPN infrastructure is ready, you create and publish the required certificates to the client.
+When the clients have received the certificates, you deploy the VPN_Profile.ps1 configuration script.
 Alternatively, you can use Intune to configure the VPN client.
+Use Microsoft System Center Configuration Manager or Microsoft Intune to monitor for successful VPN configuration deployments.

-3.  **Remove and decommission.** Properly decommission the environment after you have migrated everyone off DirectAccess.
+4.  **Remove and decommission.** Properly decommission the environment after you have migrated everyone off DirectAccess.

     1.  [!INCLUDE [remove-da-from-client-shortdesc-include](../includes/remove-da-from-client-shortdesc-include.md)]